guypeled76/go_rest_tests/readme.md

 ================================================

 ## Goals:
+- Create a top down structure to allow for easy navigation and code readability
 - Reduce amount of code repetition and add separation of concerns (http/db/bl/dal/areas)
 - Make the code testable by reducing mocking requirements and providing contextual support to eliminate static state